kovacsv/VisualScriptEngine/README.md

 ## License

 Although this work is licensed under the MIT license there are two folders with separate licensing.
-Codes in the Sources/wxWidgetsAppSupport and Sources/wxWidgetsTestApp folders are licensed under GPL-3.0 license.
+Codes in the Sources/wxWidgetsAppSupport and Sources/wxWidgetsTestApp folders are licensed under the GPL-3.0 license.

 ## Screenshots